 Ireland Pensions Update

-The Greek philosopher Heraclitus famously said, “The only constant is change.”
-This is certainly the case in the pensions landscape, which continues to develop at a rapid pace.
-As stakeholders in the pensions industry continue to try to navigate these changes, we have highlighted below some of the current pensions and benefits issues that sponsoring employers, trustees and members should be aware of.
+The Greek philosopher Heraclitus famously said, “The only constant is change”.
+This is certainly the case in the pensions landscape which continues to change at a rapid pace.
+As stakeholders in the pensions industry continue to try to navigate the changing landscape, we have highlighted below some of the current pensions and benefits issues that sponsoring employers, trustees and members should be aware of.

 For further information in relation to any of these matters, please contact us.